huggingface/blog/fine-tune-xlsr-wav2vec2.md

 The resulting model of this notebook has been saved to [`patrickvonplaten/wav2vec2-large-xlsr-turkish-demo`](https://huggingface.co/patrickvonplaten/wav2vec2-large-xlsr-turkish-demo)

-As a final check, let's load the model and verify that it indeed has learned to transcribe Turkish speech.
+As a final check, let\'s load the model and verify that it indeed has learned to transcribe Turkish speech.

-Let's first load the pretrained checkpoint.
+Let\'s first load the pretrained checkpoint.

 ```python
 model = Wav2Vec2ForCTC.from_pretrained("patrickvonplaten/wav2vec2-large-xlsr-turkish-demo").to("cuda")